denizhadzi/BILLS-/README.md

 ## How the web application works?

-The idea is that I can log in to the webpage (there is no register option because it is only meant for personal use)  where there are 7 different .html pages.
-One for each of the 5 providers (showing all collected bills from that specific provider), on every provider page there is also the option to automatically collect any new invoices (if there are any).
-There is also one login/logout page and one home/index page (showing the invoices for all the providers combined sorted by month).
-For every month on the index page, there is also the option to automatically send all invoice expenses to my tenant's email.
+The web application allows me to log in to the webpage, and there is no register option since it is only meant for personal use.
+There are seven different HTML pages, one for each of the five providers, displaying all the bills collected from each specific provider.
+Every provider page includes an option to collect any new invoices automatically, if there are any.
+There is also one login/logout page and one home/index page, showing the invoices for all the providers combined and sorted by month.
+For every month on the index page, there is an option to automatically send all invoice expenses to my tenant's email.

 During login I need to enter these fields: